bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 40°
+- 41°
 - clear sky
-- 70% humidity
+- 66% humidity
-- 13 mph wind
+- 12 mph wind

-0.2 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison